National

 In a statement he said that the suspect has “a history of serious violence and mental health issues and the investigation is ongoing”.

 “We feel afraid.
-Outside of our community, it’s hard,” said Yitzi, adding that he had considered moving his family to Israel.
+Outside of our community, it’s hard,” Yitzi said, adding that he had considered moving his family to Israel.
 “Israel is the only place we really feel safe.”

 Elkoubi, who described blocking the attacker with his car before helping police detain him, said: “I think I’ve not yet fully recovered from or processed what actually happened.